mobxjs/mobx/docs/best/store.md

         }
     }

-    // Creates a fresh todo on the client and server. createTodo() {
+    // Creates a fresh todo on the client and the server. createTodo() {
         const todo = new Todo(this)
         this.todos.push(todo)